tyler-vs/sublime-snippets/README.md

-Custom Sublime Text 2 Snippets
+Custom Sublime Text 4 Snippets
 ==============================

-Sublime Text 2 is awesome.
+Sublime Text 2 (& 3 & 4) is awesome.
 We think it can be made mo' awesome by adding some custom snippets, hence this little library.

 Installing
 ----------

-###With Git
+### With Git

-Navigate to your Sublime Text 2 user packages directory:
+Navigate to your Sublime Text 3/4 user packages directory:

-    cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/
+    /Users/tylervs/Library/Application Support/Sublime Text 3/Packages/User

 And clone the repo to a new directory right then and there: